miku86/javascript-tuesday/README.md

 - `script.js`: this is where your JavaScript lives

 `script.js` and `index.html` are connected by a `<script>`-tag in `index.html`.
 Some basic styling is in the `head` of `index.html`, to keep the complexity of the file structure low (less files, less complexity)

+---

+## General Information

+### What is D3?

+`D3.js is a JavaScript library for manipulating documents based on data.
+D3 helps you bring data to life.
+For example, you can use D3 to generate an HTML table from an array of numbers.
+Or, use the same data to create an interactive SVG bar chart with smooth transitions and interaction.`